creviceapp/creviceapp/readme.markdown

 ### WindowsMessages

-This class provides windows messages.
+This class provides the windows message constants.
 To use this class, declare as following:
 ```cs
 using static CreviceApp.WinAPI.Constants.WindowsMessages;